The Quantum Disciple

 "Our Rabbis taught: During the last forty years before the destruction of the Temple... the crimson thread did not turn white."

-* The Math: 70 AD (Destruction) minus 40 years equals 30 AD.
+The math: 70 AD (when the Temple was destroyed) minus 40 years is 30 AD.

 According to the Talmud, the moment Jesus died, the "Old System" stopped validating the animal sacrifices.
 The Red Thread stayed red because the final Scapegoat—the Messiah—had already carried the sins away once and for all.